formatjs/formatjs/website/docs/guides/advanced-usage.md

 ## `react-intl` without parser (40% smaller)

-If you've made sure all your messages & `defaultMessage`s are precompiled as above, you can resolve `react-intl` to `react-intl/react-intl-no-parser.umd` during bundling to get a much smaller bundler (~40% less).
+If you've made sure all your messages & `defaultMessage`s are precompiled as above, you can resolve `intl-messageformat-parser` to `intl-messageformat-parser/no-parser` during bundling to get a much smaller bundler (~40% less).

 In the future, we'll gear towards making this the default behavior.